 GHB was legal in the UK until 2003.
 It could be snapped up in sex shops and was sold as Liquid Ecstasy.
 It made a brief foray into gay clubs in the late ‘90s, but hospitalised so many clubbers in one weekend at Turnmills that it fell out of favour very quickly.

-It was seen as dirty, cheap and horribly contrary to the loved-up vibes of the clubs at the time.
-Fast forward to the present day and pills are widely viewed as unreliable and skanky, while G is de rigueur.
+It was viewed as dirty, cheap and horribly contrary to the loved-up vibes of the clubs at the time.
+G users brought trauma and people in uniforms into the club, which always proves a buzz kill.
+Fast forward to the present day and pills are widely viewed as unreliable and skanky, while in some circles, G is de rigueur.

-One weekend last year, I found myself at ‘chill-out’ in south London.
+One weekend, I found myself at ‘chill-out’ in south London.
 After taking G, six men overdosed simultaneously.
-As the only one still standing, I snapped into action, checking they weren’t choking on their own tongues, checking pulses and delivering the odd slap.
+As the only one standing, I snapped into action, checking they weren’t choking on their own tongues, feeling pulses and delivering the odd slap.

-They were all utterly naked, vulnerable, yet frightening.
-Some gurgled and squealed like babies.
+They were all nude, vulnerable, yet frightening.
+Some gurgled, ticked and squealed like babies.
 Others were silent, eyes rolling in sockets, like pickled quail’s eggs.

-When they recovered, did they thank me for keeping them alive?
-No. They just started humping each other; chemical zombies, hungry for penis.
-My weary experience in this field rendered this mis en scene as quite unremarkable- and that’s the sickest part.
+When they recovered, almost all at the same time, did they thank me for keeping them alive?
+No. They just started humping each other; chemical zombies, yearning and gurning.
+My weary experience in this field rendered this mis en scene as quite unremarkable- and that’s the sickest part of the story.

 It SHOULD have been shocking.
 It IS shocking.
-Ambulance rides, pipettes, stop watches, spasms and verbal tics have casually become disco accessories in an evolution of recreational indulgence that makes smoking a joint seem medieval.
+Ambulance rides, pipettes, clocks, spasms and syringes have become disco business in an evolution of recreational indulgence that makes smoking a joint seem medieval.

-As an unrepentant boozer, I’d rather not worry a tipple might cause unsightly vomiting, an inconvenient coma or death.
-Most fatalities connected to GBL are a result of adding alcohol to the equation….and I’m never far away from a wine glass.
+As an unrepentant boozer, I’d rather not worry a sherry might cause vomiting, an inconvenient coma or death.
+Most fatalities connected to GBL are a result of adding alcohol to the equation.
+And I’m never far away from a cocktail.

 Using GBL requires discipline, moderation and extreme caution.
 These are qualities found in very few clubbers and almost entirely absent in yours truly.
 Dose of G?
 It’s a no from me.

 It’s a curiously anti-social drug, especially when taken in clubs.
-Yes, it can lower one’s inhibitions, but it can cause your standards to plummet.
-This is especially woeful if you’re not overly choosy in the first place.
+It can lower one’s inhibitions, but it can cause your standards to plummet.

-Due to its unpredictability, it seems rude to take the drug while out in public, but many are happy to inflict potential chaos on innocent bystanders.
-It’s common, but utterly LOL-free to watch someone collapse, spend hours with them in a medic room, then watch them take another dose as soon as they’ve recovered.
+Due to its unpredictability, it’s both cavalier and rude to take the drug in a public space, but many are happy to fling this lunacy at unsuspecting bystanders.
+At gay raves, it’s common to see a G user collapse, spend hours with them in a medic room, then witness them take another dose as soon as they’ve recovered.

-Clubbing used to be about dancing, unity and shaking off one’s cares, not sweating in an ambulance, praying a friend stays alive.
-This is not the kinda punter that Kylie had in mind when she sang, ‘Your Disco Needs You’.
+Clubbing used to be about dancing, unity and shaking off one’s cares, not sweating in an ambulance, praying your friend stays alive.
+This is not what Kylie had in mind when she sang, ‘Your Disco Needs You’.